I am a money moron. I REALLY am. I kid you not. Hear me out.

 Work during school to get out of the monstrous soon to come student loan debt?
 No thanks.
 Did I get straight A’s because I got to focus on school?
 Not even close.
 Trust me.

-Get a credit card to start buying sports collectibles without an exit strategy in mind?
+Get a credit card to start buying sports cards without an exit strategy in mind?
 Heck yes.

 Use student loans that I had left over and buy more food than the allotted dorm cafeteria allowance and go out more?
 Sign me up.